 EAPA vouchers are sent electronically to your energy retailer to help pay your home electricity or gas account.
 Applying for EAPA vouchers involves an eligibility assessment by a NSW Government representative or an approved non-government EAPA provider.

-EAPA voucher limits apply and vouchers can't be used to put your energy account into credit, on closed accounts, or if your account has already been paid.
+EAPA voucher limits apply, and vouchers cannot be used to put your energy account into credit, on closed accounts, or if your account has already been paid.